 I love to build

-More than anything else, I just love making websites.
-Now that my role as a Staff Product Designer keeps me away from code, I work on side projects: a satisfying bubble popping game, a lunar lander style game, an E. coli simulation, and games for my kids.
+More than anything else, I love making websites.
+I’ve made a satisfying bubble popping game, a lunar lander style game, an E. coli simulation, and games for my kids.
 I write all of these projects from scratch in vanilla JavaScript, HTML, and CSS.

 Lander!
 Can you land it?